Graham, Sylvester (1794-1851)

 BIOGRAPHICAL NOTE

-Sylvester Graham Sylvester_Graham_(1794-1851).jpgwas born on 5 July 1794 in Suffield, Connecticut and died on 11 September 1851 in Northampton, Massachusetts.
+was born on 5 July 1794 in Suffield, Connecticut and died on 11 September 1851 in Northampton, Massachusetts.
 Some controversy surrounded Graham's consumption of meat, ordered by his doctor, at the end of his life.
 He was a Presbyterian minster and preacher best known as a dietary reformer and promoter of the "Grahamite" diet that was widely adopted, especially in reform circles, in nineteenth-century America.
 Harriet Beecher Stowe and Lydia Maria Child, for instance, were Grahamites.
-He joined the Philadelphia Temperance Society in 1830, motivated by the belief that consumption (food and drink) directly affects physical and spiritual health.
-He promoted the drinking of water and an "Edenic" plant-based diet based on hame-made bread made from coarsely-ground flour that contains no additives.
-As a consequence of the fame of this regime. his name was attached to products like "Graham bread" and "Graham crackers" that were marketed to his followers though he neither endorsed nor profited from them.
+He joined the Philadelphia Temperance Society in 1830, motivated by the belief that consumption of food and drink directly affects physical and spiritual health.
+He promoted the drinking of water and an "Edenic" vegan diet based on home-made bread made from coarsely-ground flour that contains no additives.
+As a consequence of the fame of this regime, his name was attached to products like "Graham bread" and "Graham crackers" that were marketed to his followers though he neither endorsed nor profited from them.
 Grahamism was promoted by the American Physiological Society (1837-1840), established by Graham, Colonel John Benson, and William Alcott; at the same time, with David Cambell, Graham founded The Graham Journal of Health and Longevity.
 In October 1839, William Alcott annouced the merger of Graham's journal with his Library of Health, “The New Arrangement” (The Graham Journal of Health and Longevity Vol. 3 no. 22 (1839): 355).
 Graham was a member of the group, including Alcott, William Metcalfe, and Russell Trall which, in 1850, founded the American Vegetarian Society in New York City.

 Public domain, via Wikimedia Commons